Tropic 08°N

 Community Engagement:

-‘La Wayaka Current has been operating together with Yaug Galu Foundation, registered under the laws of the Republic of Panama, in cultural, environmental, artistic and ecological exchange within our community.
-La Wayaka Current has shown a great deal of responsibility towards our community, and due to this we genuinely revere them as a serious, responsible entity committed to the needs of indigenous communities.’
+‘We certify that La Wayaka Current has been operating together with Yaug Galu Foundation, registered under the laws of the Republic of Panama, in cultural, environmental, artistic and ecological tourism within our community.
+La Wayaka Current has shown a great deal of responsibility towards our community, so we genuinely revere it as a serious, responsible entity committed to the needs of indigenous communities.’

 - Hermogenes Martinez Crespo (Vice President of Yaug Galu Foundation) and Arcelio Perez Nelson (General Secretary of Yaug Galu Foundation)